jtwang-AI/MARL-Structured-Language-Priors/README.md

 actor-critic over the high-level action bundle, compares it with the tabular full stack, and evaluates a stress-regime perturbation layer with hydrodynamic load, sensor error, and packet drops.
 This script was run on remote host `happy` with the `happy` conda environment.
-PyTorch imported successfully; CUDA fell back to CPU because the installed NVIDIA driver is older than the CUDA build bundled with that environment.
+PyTorch imported successfully.

 The realism-layer script now writes the explicit perturbation protocol into `results/deep_rl_realism_summary.json`, including the sea-state/communication